victorwikstrom/pulse-ball/README.md

 # Pulsing ball

-A pusling ball, or circle.
+A pulsating ball, or circle.